 Towards the end of his life, in June 2006, I was visiting Fr Gresham when the lady from next-door called in to see how he was getting on.
 He answered, "I think this is the end for me, I feel so heavy.
 I'm dying, my dear.
 Face up to facts.
 My girlfriend died at 90 years of age."

 Propped up on the welsh dresser was a fading postcard-sized photo of a young boy and girl, both about 8 years old and dressed in finery, taken when they danced together in Cornwall at some great occasion.
 It was a picture of himself with the childhood girlfriend to whom he was referring.
-Fr Gresham remained single and strictly celibate.
-She married and had recently died.
+Fr Gresham remained single: she married and had recently died.

 An international football tournament was in progress and that evening England were due to play Trinidad and Tobago.
 Quite a few St George's flags, with their red crosses on white backgrounds, were draped from the first-floor window-ledges of nearby terraced houses.
 The locals were backing England, of course.
 So the neighbour asked Gresham if he had his England flag ready for the big game.

 He replied, "A plague on all their houses.
 I'm Cornish.
 I support Trinidad and Tobago.
 David should beat Goliath."
 Then he placed his hands together and raised them to his chin in a take-off of petitionary prayer, and intoned in a mock-pious way, "O Lord, please send Trinidad and Tobago a goal, Lord.
 Help them to win, Lord.
 O Lord, Trinidad has suffered at the hands of Britain and the Empire.
 Help them now to smite the enemy on its hindquarters, O Lord, send them a goal."
 Gresham was being funny and making us laugh.
-And, of course, 'smiting on the hindquarters' appears in the Old Testament somewhere.
+And, of course, there was David and Goliath, and 'smiting on the hindquarters', from the Scriptures that so filled his mind.

 He did die from cancer a day before his 90th birthday, less than two months later.